kevinlekiller/kwin-effect-shaders/README.md

 Modify the `1_settings.glsl` file.

-You can have the settings file re-read by using one of the keyboard shortcuts.
-The file is only read if it is modified.
+Modifying the file while shaders are enabled will automatically reload the settings.

 For example, to enable the Adaptive Sharpen shader: